 Most (80%) patients with diverticulosis are asymptomatic or have only intermittent constipation.
 About 20% become symptomatic with pain or bleeding when inflammatory or hemorrhagic complications develop.

-Complications of colonic diverticular disease are more common among people who smoke, are obese, or use nonsteroidal anti-inflammatory drugs (NSAIDs).
+Complications of colonic diverticular disease are more common among people who smoke, are obese, have HIV infection, or use NSAIDs or are undergoing cancer chemotherapy.
 Complications occur in 15 to 20% of patients and include

 Diverticulitis is painful inflammation of a diverticulum.
 It may be uncomplicated or complicated.